Culture and Wellbeing

 Grow our apprenticeship scheme to give those that are less fortunate a chance to become a property professional.
 Be leaders in the property sector to consciously create accessible environments for all people.

-GVA continues to champion equality and this is reflected in the decision to collect, monitor and publish gender statistics.
-Analysis of hourly rates shows gaps in pay and bonus’ between men and women.
-However the gender pay gap at GVA derives from the make-up of our workforce not our pay structure.
+Of the total population employed by GVA Grimley Ltd, in the year to 5 April 2018 (the reporting point), 42% are female and 58% are male.
+Analysis of hourly rates shows gaps in pay and bonus’ between men and woman.
+The gender pay gap at GVA derives from the make-up of our workforce not our pay structure.
 Our overall results reflect an industry that is woefully under-represented by women at the most senior levels and particularly in fee-earning roles.

-Our pay distribution by quartile reflects the fact men represent a higher percentage of the upper quartiles than women, and vice versa in lower quartiles.
-This is typical of our sector as a whole where the gender pay gap is too wide and there is a lack of women in senior roles.
+Our pay distribution by quartile still reflects the fact men represent a higher percentage of the upper quartiles than women and vice versa in lower quartiles.